 Route device-to-cloud messages to Azure services based on declarative rules.
 IoT Hub enables you to define message routes based on routing rules to control where your hub sends device-to-cloud messages.
 Routing rules do not require you to write any code, and can take the place of custom post-ingestion message dispatchers.

 Monitoring of device connectivity operations.
 You can receive detailed operation logs about device identity management operations and device connectivity events.
-This monitoring capability enables your IoT solution to identify connectivity issues, such as devices that try to connect with wrong credentials, send messages too frequently, or reject all cloud-to-device messages.
+This monitoring capability enables your IoT solution to identify connectivity issues.
+Use these logs to identify devices that provide wrong credentials, send messages too frequently, or reject all cloud-to-device messages.

 IoT protocols and extensibility.
-If your solution cannot use the device libraries, IoT Hub exposes a public protocol that enables devices to natively use the MQTT v3.1.1, HTTP 1.1, or AMQP 1.0 protocols.
-You can also extend IoT Hub to support for custom protocols by:
+If your solution cannot use the device libraries, IoT Hub exposes a public protocol that enables devices to natively use the MQTT v3.1.1, HTTPS 1.1, or AMQP 1.0 protocols.
+You can also extend IoT Hub to support custom protocols by:

 Scale.
 Azure IoT Hub scales to millions of simultaneously connected devices and millions of events per second.

-A gateway in an IoT solution is typically either a protocol gateway that is deployed in the cloud or a field gateway that is deployed locally with your devices.
+A gateway in an IoT solution is typically either a protocol gateway deployed in the cloud or a field gateway deployed locally with your devices.
 A protocol gateway performs protocol translation, for example MQTT to AMQP.
 A field gateway can run analytics on the edge, make time-sensitive decisions to reduce latency, provide device management services, enforce security and privacy constraints, and also perform protocol translation.
-Both gateway types act as intermediaries between your devices and your IoT hub.
+Both gateway types act as intermediaries between your devices and your IoT Hub.